-- Never use the flash unit in areas where flammable or explosive gas may be present.
-Such conditions create the risk of fire and explosion. - Never fire the flash in the direction of a person operating a motor vehicle.
-Doing so can interfere with the driver's vision and creates the risk of accident. - Never fire the flash too close to the eyes of the subject.
-Doing so creates the risk of loss of eyesight.
+- Never use light emitting functions in areas where there is the chance of flammable or explosive gas being present.
+Such conditions create the risk of fire and explosion. - Never fire the flash or use light emitting functions pointed in the direction of a person operating a motor vehicle.
+Doing so can interfere with the driver's vision and create the risk of accident.